 "Hey, what did you bring that for?"
 Kirk sounded shocked that I would bring my camera.

-I really needed a few hours in my dark room to run through the negatives from the past few months and see who all had been in the background.
+I wanted a few hours in my dark room to run through the negatives from the past few months and see who all had been in the background.
 I wasn't big on people shots, so rarely did I blow up the ones that were too busy with humans from the negatives I developed.
 Usually my nature negatives were printed but now this little problem made my hobby a bit more critical.
-I needed to see who all had been tracking me when and where.
-I was nearly positive nobody had seen me take anybody for a snack but I was not sure and my film would tell.
+I needed to see who all had been tracking me, when and where.
+I was nearly positive nobody had seen me take anybody for a snack, but I was not sure and my film would tell.

-We headed into a section of town I don't think I had been to any time recently.
-I wasn't one for going into the business districts of a town as a rule and the party clubs were further out on the edges so I had a vague idea of where I was.
+We headed into a section of town I hadn't been to any time recently.
+I wasn't one for going into the business districts of a town as a rule, and the party clubs were further out on the edges, so I had a vague idea of where I was.
 We pulled up to a typical boxy boring three-story building.
 Kirk took a minute to pull his cell phone out and push a button to call someone.
 I could hear Morgan answer from my side of the seat.
 So could Harry.
 We waited to see what Kirk wanted.